 Since 2014, Delta Health Alliance has operated six Early Head Start Childcare Partnerships serving 6 childcare centers throughout Sunflower County.
 The existing Early Head Start-CCP program will continue under Delta Health Alliance’s operation and the facilities will be combined with those for Head Start.

 Collectively, the five facilities will house up to 556 children serving, 428 Head Start children and 128 Early Head Start children, and wrap around support services for four-year-olds enrolled in fully-day pre-K programs operated by the public school district.
 24 expecting mothers served through DHA’s evidence-based Parents Partners for a Healthy Baby weekly home visitation program will also be included.
-(This paragraph is straight from the grant narrative, is it still accurate?)

 “The programs proposed under this award were all specifically designed to meet the needs of working families, providing full-day, full-year services with free transportation,” said Willis.
 “All of the Head Start and Early Head Start classrooms will be full-day and full-year, with only a limited number of holidays to better accommodate working parents.
 Home visitations will follow the same schedule.
 Our expectation is to have classroom- and home-based programs available 8 hours per day (8 am – 4 pm), five days a week (M-F), for 48 weeks a year.”